PavanRangani/docs/docs/prd/communication/note.md

 ## Download PDF

-### UX Rule

-Download file name : `{Notes-title}-notes-report.pdf`
+- Download file name : `{Notes-title}-notes-report.pdf`

-### UI Rule

-Mockup //TODO

-Here,  Shows "Notes" words instead of legal entity name.
+- In PDF header, shows "Notes" label at left side and "Title" at right side.
+- Note Date is shows below "Notes" label at left side.

-Show `Notes Title` instead of report name.
-If notes name is too long , show it in next line.
-(Never shows ellipsis)
+- If notes title is too long , show it in multiple line but never shows ellipsis

-Shows `Notes date` instead of `Printed date`.
-Change the label name of date from `As of` to `Date:`

-We have also changed the position of `Date:`.
-Now the `Date` should be shown after `Notes` at the top left.
+- Shows Content of Notes in HTML

 ## Philanthropy Notes